• Skip to primary navigation

 Instructions

-• Make sure everything is chopped
+• Make sure everything is chopped.
+Peel the apples before chopping them.

-• Put all ingredients in a heavy saucepan & simmer for around 2 hours, until it looks like a 'chutney' - use a potato masher to break up ingredients a bit if necessary.
+• Reduce the heat and simmer for 1 hour or up to 2 hours, until it looks like a 'chutney' - use a potato masher to break up ingredients a bit if necessary.

 • Sterilize jars & spoon in & seal.

-• Leave for at least 3 weeks for the flavour to develop/
+• Leave for at least 3 weeks for the flavour to develop

 Notes